IS YOUR WEBSITE SEO FRIENDLY?

 SEO friendly websites have search engine optimised content.
 Google takes a whole host of factors into account when it crawls to index your web pages.
 These include but are by no means limited to:

-- Length of text – the days of short content with little context in order to quickly produce current information, is no longer applicable.
-Google rates content on quality and therefore tends to rate higher longer more informative content that has a clear context.
+- Length of text – the days of short content with little context is no longer applicable.
+Google rates content on quality and therefore tends to rate higher longer more informative content, that has a clear context and keywords geared to user intent.

 - Frequency of posting – Producing regular new content is an important SEO feature.
 This is why the news/blog section of a website is so important.